-Learn the difference between exempt and nonexempt so you can properly classify your employees
+Learn the difference between exempt and nonexempt so you can properly classify your employees.

 According to federal regulations, employees fall under one of two categories: exempt or nonexempt.
 Employers cannot classify their employees based on personal preference; instead, they must follow preset federal guidelines that determine how employees are classified.
 It is important to be knowledgeable about both federal and state classifications.
-Misclassification can be very costly, and penalties can be given retroactively.
+Misclassification can be very costly, and penalties can be assessed retroactively.

 What is the difference between exempt and nonexempt employees?